AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 This is where things get interesting and a bit uncomfortable.
 Both AI keyboards and grammar apps need to process your text to work.
 But how they handle that data varies wildly.

-Most grammar apps send your text to their servers for processing.
+Most grammar apps still send your text to their servers for processing in 2026, though some have begun offering limited on-device features.
 They claim not to store or use it, but you're trusting them with every email, every message, every document.
 Some encrypt in transit, others don't clearly state their practices.
-For professionals handling confidential information, this is a real concern.
+For professionals handling confidential information, especially given the stricter data privacy regulations that came into effect globally in 2026, this is an increasingly serious concern.

 AI keyboards process text differently.
-Some do server-side processing like grammar apps.
-But newer ones use on-device AI models that never send your text anywhere.
+While some older models still do server-side processing like grammar apps, the 2026 generation overwhelmingly uses on-device AI models that never send your text anywhere.
 Everything happens on your phone or computer.
 Zero data leaves your device.
+This shift accelerated dramatically in early 2026 when several major corporations banned cloud-based writing tools following high-profile data breaches, creating massive demand for privacy-first alternatives.

 I switched to an AI keyboard partially for this reason.
 I work with clients under NDAs, and I wasn't comfortable with my messages potentially being processed on external servers, even with encryption.
 On-device processing eliminates that risk entirely.